apache/mxnet/example/sparse/matrix_factorization/README.md

 Matrix Factorization w/ Sparse Embedding
 ===========
-The example demonstrates the basic usage of the SparseEmbedding operator in MXNet, adapted based on @leopd's recommender examples.
+The example demonstrates the basic usage of the sparse.Embedding operator in MXNet, adapted based on @leopd's recommender examples.
 This is for demonstration purpose only.

 ```